 While at BMS, I served as Chair of the African American Affinity Group (AAAG), a BMS Employee Resource group supporting the company’s diversity strategy.
 The highlight of this work was a trip to South Africa to implement a breast cancer awareness program for women in 2008.
 I retired from BMS in 2013.

 I also have a passion for providing learning and development opportunities for youth.
 I am a former President & CEO of Granville Academy Trenton, Inc., and a former science instructor for the Young Scholars Institute High School Enrichment Program; both programs serve youth in Trenton, NJ.
 I managed the science and math curriculum in a home school co-op for four years and was very involved in the science education reform movement at the local and national level through the BMS foundation.

 In 2017 I became a John Maxwell Certified Coach, offering Mastermind Groups, Speaking and Workshops, Coaching Services, and Leadership Assessment.
-I also participate in the John Maxwell Team Global Youth Initiative
+I have also participated in the John Maxwell Team Global Youth Initiative.

 In 2019 I became a Certified Mental Health First Aid Instructor.
 Given my own experiences with mental health, I felt compelled to contribute to the global goal of Mental Health First Aid being as common as CPR.
 Instructors are the backbone of the movement.
 We can all be more aware and more informed.

 In 2020 I became the Global Business Connector for the Women Speakers Association Pittsburgh PA community.
 I chose this role is to connect and collaborate with women business professionals, business owners, solopreneurs, those in ministry, and authors all for the purpose of inspiring women to be seen and heard.